trungduynguyen/not-an-obvious-name/README.md

 docker run bitcoin-price
 ```

-- For validating the result, you have to run these commands to get result from container.
-Copy csv and database files from container to host:
+- For validating the result, you have to run these commands to get results from container.
+Copy csv and database files from container to host, then you can check the files:
 ```
-docker cp {CONTAINER ID}:/data data docker cp {CONTAINER ID}:/db db
+docker cp {CONTAINER ID}:/data ./
+docker cp {CONTAINER ID}:/db ./
 ```